marcoguido/pocker/docker/docs/setup.md

     REDIS_PORT=63790
     ```

-3. Depending on the web server you want to use, replicate the default _virtualhost_ file either for `nginx` or `apache`, respectively inside `docker/http/apache/virtualhosts` or `docker/http/nginx/virtualhosts` folder and update each copy according to your needs.
+3. Depending on the web server you want to use, replicate the default _virtualhost_ file either for `nginx` or `apache`,
+ respectively inside `docker/http/apache/virtualhosts` or `docker/http/nginx/virtualhosts` folder and update each copy
+ according to your needs.

 4. Open a terminal window and head to the root folder of this repository.
-There, execute the command `make`: all the environment for your project will be crafted (note that this step is required after every update to the `.env` file of *step 2*)
+There, execute the command `make`: all the
+environment for your project will be crafted (note that this step is required after every update to the `.env` file of
+ *step 2*)

 5. Now that the environment is ready, we can start it.
-The first run could be slow, as `Docker Sync` utility has to synchronize you project source files into a virtual volume: don't worry, is a one-timer operation.
+The first run could be slow, as `Docker Sync` utility has to
+synchronize you project source files into a virtual volume: don't worry, is a one-timer operation.

     To start the environment, run in the same terminal as before the command `make run`.
-If you want to see the logs of your containers, you can execute `make run VERBOSE=true` instead of the previous command.
+If you want to see the logs of
+    your containers, you can execute `make run VERBOSE=true` instead of the previous command.

+    If you want to opt-out from using `Docker-Sync`, append to the following commands the flag `NO_DOCKER_SYNC=true`

-6. To test that everything is working fine, open your favourite browser and try entering one of the domains you earlier registered in the *hosts* file at *step 1* of current tasks list.
+6. To test that everything is working fine, open your favourite browser and try entering one of the domains you earlier
+registered in the *hosts* file at *step 1* of current tasks list.

-7. If everything succeeded, you should be able to access the `workspace` container console by running in a new terminal window (pointing to the root of this repository) `make tty`.
+7. If everything succeeded, you should be able to access the `workspace` container console by running in a new terminal
+window (pointing to the root of this repository) `make tty`.
+If you decided not to go with `Docker-Sync` remember to add
+the `NO_DOCKER_SYNC=true` flag to the command.